MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2010-end-support-roadmap.md

 ## Plan for Office 365

-Because Microsoft 365 Apps comes with most enterprise Office 365 (and Microsoft 365) plans, you should review your current Office 365 (or Microsoft 365) capabilities as part of planning an upgrade to Microsoft 365 Apps.
-Prior to deploying Microsoft 365 Apps, for example, you should ensure that all your users have Office 365 accounts and licenses.
+Because Microsoft 365 Apps comes with many enterprise Office 365 (and Microsoft 365) plans, you should review your current Office 365 (or Microsoft 365) capabilities as part of planning an upgrade to Microsoft 365 Apps.
+Prior to deploying Microsoft 365 Apps, for example, you should ensure that all your users have Office 365 (or Microsoft 365) accounts and licenses.
 For more information, see [Deploy Office 365 Enterprise for your organization](https://support.office.com/article/ee73dafb-be54-492e-bcfd-0fbfb5f65e94).

 ## Assess application compatibility